FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 ## Reducing

 Reducing refers to the process of combining elements of a data structure (such as an array) into a single value.
 It involves iterating over the elements of the data structure and applying a combining function repeatedly until all elements have been processed.
-For example.

 1. Drag another Split node onto the canvas
 2. Drag Join another node onto the canvas.